jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

     Feel free to continue to explore the folders, using both the GUI and CLI to navigate.
 Remember to use ``pwd`` to find where you are if you need to.

+    Once you've done this in Windows or Linux (or Mac), try on the other operating system as it's good to have a basic understanding of both main types.

 .. admonition:: Thought exercise